-Following a review of Fugro’s marine streamer seismic data acquisition business and associated activities, we divest most of our Geoscience division to CGGVeritas so that we can exit the capital-intensive and volatile seismic segment of the oil and gas exploration market.
-However, we retain the division’s multi-client library and OBN business.
+Following a review of Fugro’s marine streamer seismic data acquisition business and associated activities, we divest most of the Geoscience division to CGGVeritas, exiting the capital-intensive and volatile seismic segment of the oil and gas exploration market.
+However, Fugro retain the division’s multi-client library and OBN business.

 New joint venture established

 Fugro and CGGVeritas enter into a Seabed Geophysics joint venture (Seabed Geosolutions), which immediately becomes the market leader in seabed geophysical activities.
 It includes both companies’ OBN businesses, plus CGGVeritas’s transition zone, ocean bottom cable and permanent reservoir monitoring activities.
 Our services portfolio becomes more balanced as a result.